Differences IPv4 Vs IPv6

 |

-Addresses are 32 bits (4 bytes) in length. | Addresses are 128 bits (16 bytes) in length |
+IPv4 addresses are 32 bits (4 bytes) in length. | IPv6 addresses are 128 bits (16 bytes) in length. |

-Address (A) resource records in DNS to map hostnames to IPv4 addresses. | Address (AAAA) resource records in DNS to map hostnames to IPv6 addresses. |
+In DNS, IPv4 uses Address (A) resource records to map hostnames to IPv4 addresses. | In DNS, IPv6 uses Address (AAAA) resource records to map hostnames to IPv6 addresses. |

-Pointer (PTR) resource records in the IN-ADDR.ARPA DNS domain to map IPv4 addresses to hostnames. | Pointer (PTR) resource records in the IP6.ARPA DNS domain to map IPv6 addresses to hostnames. |
+In DNS, IPv4 uses Pointer (PTR) resource records in the IN-ADDR.ARPA DNS domain to map IPv4 addresses to hostnames. | In DNS, IPv6 uses Pointer (PTR) resource records in the IP6.ARPA DNS domain to map IPv6 addresses to hostnames. |

-IPSec is optional and should be supported externally | IPSec support is not optional |
+In IPv4, IPSec is optional and should be supported externally. | In IPv6, IPSec support is not optional and it is mandatory. |

-Header does not identify packet flow for QoS handling by routers | The header contains the Flow Label field, which Identifies packet flow for QoS handling by the router. |
+IPv4 Header does not identify packet flow for QoS handling by routers | IPv6 Header contains the Flow Label field, which Identifies packet flow for QoS handling by the router.
+Thus IPv6 provides efficient QoS. |

-Both routers and the sending host fragment packets. | Routers do not support packet fragmentation.
-Sending host fragments packets |
+In IPv4, both routers and the sending host fragment packets. | With IPv6, routers do not support packet fragmentation.
+Only sending host fragments packets in IPv6. |

-The header includes a checksum. | The header does not include a checksum. |
+IPv4 header includes a checksum. | IPv6 header does not include a checksum. |

 The header includes options. | Optional data is supported as extension headers. |

-ARP uses broadcast ARP requests to resolve IP to MAC/Hardware address. | Multicast Neighbor Solicitation messages resolve IP addresses to MAC addresses. |
+In IPv4, ARP uses broadcast ARP requests to resolve IP to MAC/Hardware address. | In IPv6, Multicast Neighbor Solicitation messages resolve IP addresses to MAC addresses. |

-Internet Group Management Protocol (IGMP) manages membership in local subnet groups. | Multicast Listener Discovery (MLD) messages manage membership in local subnet groups. |
+In IPv4, Internet Group Management Protocol (IGMP) manages membership in local subnet groups. | In IPv6, Multicast Listener Discovery (MLD) messages manage membership in local subnet groups. |

-Broadcast addresses are used to send traffic to all nodes on a subnet. | IPv6 uses a link-local scope all-nodes multicast address. |
+IPv4 uses Broadcast addresses are used to send traffic to all nodes on a subnet. | IPv6 uses a link-local scope all-nodes multicast address. |

-Configured either manually or through DHCP. | Does not require manual configuration or DHCP. |
+IPv4 address can be configured either manually or through DHCP. | IPv6 does not require manual configuration or DHCP. |

-Must support a 576-byte packet size (possibly fragmented). | Must support a 1280-byte packet size (without fragmentation). |
+In IPv4, packet size must be 576-byte packet size (possibly fragmented). | In IPv6, packet size must support a 1280-byte packet size (without fragmentation). |

 Network Sorcery is a great place to find RFC(s).